Formal Dinner and Awards

 - 2007.
 Mr. Mark B. Amos

-- Upper Moreland Township Manager; in recognition of his extraordinary support of UMHA goals, his rapid response to the printing needs of the organization and his ready ideas for keeping costs at a minimum.
+- Printer; in recognition of his extraordinary support of UMHA goals, his rapid response to the printing needs of the organization and his ready ideas for keeping costs at a minimum.

 Other Awards